RoboJackets/igvc-software/documents/research/iop.md

 The time for the performance task waypoint run is used to break ties.

-Now, back to the services:
+Now, back to the services.

-Thankfully, `fkie/iop_core` has as few implementations of these services that are already done:
+Thankfully, `fkie/iop_core` has implementations of some services:
 - `fkie_iop_transport`
 - `fkie_iop_events`
 - `fkie_iop_accesscontrol`